akarpie96/python-challenge/README.md

 ## PyPoll

 * Created a Python script to auotmate vote counting process using (Resources PyPoll/election_data.csv).
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
-Your task is to create a Python script that analyzes the votes and calculates each of the following:

   * The total number of votes cast